By the end of this section, you will be able to do the following:

 - Explain sexual and asexual reproduction in fungi

 Although humans have used yeasts and mushrooms since prehistoric times, until recently, the biology of fungi was poorly understood.
 In fact, up until the mid-20th century, many scientists classified fungi as plants!
 Fungi, like plants, are mostly sessile and seemingly rooted in place.
 They possess a stem-like structure similar to plants, as well as having a root-like fungal mycelium in the soil.
 In addition, their mode of nutrition was poorly understood.
 Progress in the field of fungal biology was the result of mycology: the scientific study of fungi.
-Based on fossil evidence, fungi appeared in the pre-Cambrian era, about 450 million years ago.
+Based on fossil evidence, fungi have been found in the Devonian era, about 410 million years ago.
+However, new findings might place the appearance of the first fungi during the Neoproterozoic era, about 900 million years ago.
 Molecular biology analysis of the fungal genome demonstrates that fungi are more closely related to animals than plants.
-Under some current systematic phylogenies, they continue to be a polyphyletic group of organisms that share characteristics, rather than sharing a single common ancestor.
+Under some current systematic phylogenies, they continue to be a monophyletic group of organisms.

 Government agencies hire mycologists as research scientists and technicians to monitor the health of crops, national parks, and national forests.
 Mycologists are also employed in the private sector by companies that develop chemical and biological control products or new agricultural products, and by companies that provide disease control services.
 Because of the key role played by fungi in the fermentation of alcohol and the preparation of many important foods, scientists with a good understanding of fungal physiology routinely work in the food technology industry.
 Oenology, the science of wine making, relies not only on the knowledge of grape varietals and soil composition, but also on a solid understanding of the characteristics of the wild yeasts that thrive in different wine-making regions.
 It is possible to purchase yeast strains isolated from specific grape-growing regions.
 The great French chemist and microbiologist, Louis Pasteur, made many of his essential discoveries working on the humble brewer’s yeast, thus discovering the process of fermentation.